ZenithNeko/GalNet-Server/README.md

 # GalNet
-GalNet (short for Galaxy Net) is an open-source chatting application made by I, my girlfriend, and a couple of friends
+GalNet (short for Galaxy Net) is an open-source chatting service/backend thing made by I, my girlfriend, and a couple of friends